alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

   * Submitted application
   * Supported Giulia
 * **PPIE May Session**
-  * Invites and session description has been sent
+  * Invites and session description have been sent
   * Waiting for more info re. recording the session
 * **MOOP**
   * No updates this week, just focusing on CW